jmalicki/econ-graph/docs/TEST_DOCUMENTATION.md

 ```

 This configuration ensures that CI/CD resources are not wasted on documentation-only changes while maintaining full testing coverage for actual code changes.

+## Update Test

+This line was added to test the path filtering functionality.
+If CI/CD skips running when this change is pushed, the path filtering is working correctly.